montali/MLEngineerSummary/Deep Learning.md

 	b = B - learning_rate * vdb / (sqrt(sdb) + epsilon)
 ```

-Finaly, we can use **learning rate decay** to reduce the learning rate as we get closer to our optimum.
+Finally, we can use **learning rate decay** to reduce the learning rate as we get closer to our optimum.
 This is done by multiplying the learning rate by a factor $\eta_0$ that decays exponentially.
 When dealing with neural networks, it's rare to end up in local optima: it's much more possible, though, to end up in plateaus, i.e. regions where the derivative is close to zero for a long time.
 Momentum algorithms help in these situations.

 ### Hyperparameter tuning and normalization